ffreyer/SphereSurfaceHistogram.jl/docs/src/Details.md

 SSHBinner(::Vector)
 ```

 You can also pick between two algorithms for generating bins.
-This can be done using the `method` keyword argument in `SSHBinner` to pass either
+This can be done by using the `method` keyword argument in `SSHBinner` to pass either

 ```@docs
 partition_sphere1